Last Updated on January 24, 2022 by rudyooms

 Part 1: Configuring Applocker CSP manually

-We need to start with opening the Group Policy Object Editor and open computer configuration / windows settings / security settings / Applocker.
+We need to start with opening the Group Policy Object Editor and open computer configuration/windows settings/ security setting/Applocker.

 When you’re looking at the categories, you will notice: DLL is missing.
 Before we proceed we need to enable the DLL Rule.
 You could do so, by right-clicking on the Applocker configuration and press properties.